 • If you have any lead suit cards ranked higher than the highest ranked lead suit card in the trick you must play one of them.

-• Otherwise, if you have any lead suit cards ranked lower than the highest lead suit card in the trick you must play one of them.
+• Otherwise, if you have any lead suit cards ranked lower than the highest lead suit card in the trick you must play

 • Otherwise, if you have any trumps (trump suit cards) you must play one of them.